hteumeuleu/caniemail/_features/html-marquee.md

         }
     }
 }
-notes: ""
 notes_by_num: {
-    "1": "Doesn't seem to work in Internet Explorer"
+    "1": "The `<marquee>` element is supported but the animation doesn't play in Internet Explorer or Firefox.", "2": "The `behavior` attribute is not supported."
 }
 ---